nwjennings/Project-1-ELK-Stack/README.md

 # Project 1: ELK Stack - Automated Deployment

-This is a write-up for the USYD Cybersecurity Project 1.
+This is a write-up for the Cybersecurity Project 1.
 This Project was built to demonstrate a cloud-based solution utilizing the ELK stack to monitor two vulnerable web applications.

 ## Overview
 The files in this repository were used to configure the network depicted below.